歡迎。Nau mai, haere mai. Welcome.

 Kai delivers beautiful and impactful storytelling work.
 His care and motivation shine through, whilst his personal approach makes him a wonderful person to work with.
 Kai’s passion for supporting projects with a for-purpose mission is equally complemented by his creativity in telling their story.

-— Luisa Z., Aotearoa NZ
+— Luisa Zuppardi-Smith, Aotearoa NZ

 Photo by Jen Stevie